Multi-Threading in Python Web Scraping

 Optimizing Threads and Resources

 Getting the thread count right can make or break your scraping efficiency.
 A good starting point is 5-10 threads, but you’ll need to tweak this based on how your system handles the load.
-Use tools like psutil to keep an eye on CPU and memory usage, ensuring you don’t push your system too hard.
+Use tools psutil to keep an eye on CPU and memory usage, ensuring you don’t push your system too hard.
 While it's tempting to maximize performance, don’t forget to respect website rules to keep your scraping efforts sustainable.

 Abiding by website policies is non-negotiable if you want to scrape ethically.
 The table below outlines key practices to follow: